-In 2012, CoSort 9.5.2 was shipping with more data warehousing and reporting features like pivoting, slowly-changing dimension and fuzzy logic lookups for discrete, trending, and windowed aggregate reporting.
+In 2012, CoSort was shipping with more data warehousing and reporting features like pivoting, slowly-changing dimension and fuzzy logic lookups for discrete, trending, and windowed aggregate reporting.
 At the same time, the dramatic acceleration effects of SortCL's big data transformation capabilities, alongside ETL and BI tools like BOBJ, Cognos and Microstrategy, were reported.
 FACT-supported databases expanded beyond Oracle and DB2 to handle SQL Server, Sybase, MySQL, Altibase, and Tibero.

 Between 2014 and 2015, IRI continued to demonstrate the impact CoSort has in preparing big data sets for analytics in tools like QlikView, R, Splunk, Spotfire, and Tableau.
-To bolster its offerings in data security, IRI also developed .NET and Java SDKs for FieldShield users, and CellShield to protect PII in Excel.
+To bolster its offerings in data security, IRI also developed .NET and Java SDKs for FieldShield and RowGen, and groundbreaking CellShield technology to find and protect PII directly in Excel.